About the SparkFun Education Department

-Derek Runberg is the latest addition to the SparkFun education team and is the Curriculum Curator - a position dedicated to creating outstanding curriculum for electronics education.
+Derek Runberg is the Curriculum Curator - a position dedicated to creating outstanding curriculum for electronics education.
 Previously, Derek worked as a middle school technology/engineering teacher, a digital design lab program instructor and is the author of the "Processing and Interactivity for Educators" website.
 In his free time, Derek likes to spend time with his two children, enjoy the outdoors, and write code.
 Derek's expertise and experience will bring SparkFun's curriculum to new levels!

 Angela Sheehan — E-Textile Education Specialist

 Angela Sheehan brings a new skill-set to the SparkFun educational team - wearable electronics!
 Angela is an e-textiles guru and creator of Soft Circuit Saturdays - a blog dedicated to creating one project a week in the craft/e-textiles world.
 Angela has been on the ground-floor of wearable technology since 2005, and has enjoyed the challenge of the evolving e-textiles market.
 In her free time, Angela enjoys costume making, hoop dance, and flow wand.